Skip to main content

 Learning objectives

-• demonstrate satisfactory knowledge of basic calculus, further linear algebra and matrix theory, continuous probability theory and statistics, and relevant Python libraries and packages
+• knowledge of basic calculus, further linear algebra and matrix theory, continuous probability theory and statistics, and relevant Python libraries and packages

-• understand the link between the basic knowledge acquired from the module and data science/analytics applications.
+• an understanding of the link between the basic knowledge acquired from the module and data science/analytics applications.